SNAPSHOT-India stocks, bonds, rupee, swap, call at 0803 GMT

 --------------

-The partially convertible rupee trading strong at 63.34/35 per dollar compared with previous close of 63.41/42, as foreign banks sell dollars, dealers say.
-Most of the Asian currencies trade higher against dollar.
+The rupee tardes stronger at 62.79/80 per dollar from Friday's close of 62.9650/9750, as private and foreign banks sell dollars.
+Most emerging Asian currencies extended declines on caution ahead of the two-day U.S. Fed meet.

 GOVERNMENT BONDS